1 Kings 19:9-18 · 1 Kings · Updated April 25, 2026

 Summary

-This passage from 1 Kings 19:9-18 is significant because it depicts a pivotal moment in the life of the prophet Elijah, where he receives divine instructions and reassurance from God.
+The passage from 1 Kings 19:9-18 depicts a crucial moment in the life of the prophet Elijah, where he receives divine instructions and reassurance from God.
 Elijah, having fled from Queen Jezebel, finds refuge in a cave on Mount Horeb.
-He is in a state of despair, feeling isolated and fearing for his life because the Israelites have abandoned God's covenant, destroyed altars, and killed prophets (19:10).
+Despairing, he feels isolated and fears for his life because the Israelites have abandoned God's covenant, destroyed altars, and killed prophets (19:10).
 God addresses Elijah directly, asking why he is there, setting the stage for the events that follow.

 Chiastic structure